 - 2.1.
 Regular, full-time employees will be given preference for retention over probationary, part-time, or temporary employees. - 2.2.
-Decision is to be based on the operation of the job function, not on the performance attributes or seniority of the incumbent. - 2.3.
-Employees who are terminated as a result of a reduction in force will be given priority consideration for vacant positions for which they qualify.
+The decision is to be based on the operation of the job function, not on the performance attributes or seniority of the incumbent. - 2.3.
+Employees who are terminated because of a reduction in force will be given priority consideration for vacant positions for which they qualify.